chiomh/CGMV_prestamos/simulations/Readme.md

 All these codes are adapted from Dearden et al. (2008)'s original codes to accommodate specificities of the Spanish labor market (as well as the data) that we discuss in the paper.
 We thank Jack Britton, Sarah Cattan, Lorraine Dearden, Emla Fitzsimons, Alissa Goodman, and Greg Kaplan for sharing them with us.

+The resulting simulated data is in sex_1 for males and sex_2 for women, without the need to run the codes.
+Stata codes read both and merge them for the baseline results.

 CODES DESCRIPTION: